pennlabs/penn-courses/backend/README.md

     - This will spin up a container from which you can run the server (with all required packages preinstalled).
 3. In a separate terminal (from any directory), run `docker exec -it backend-development-1 /bin/bash` to open a shell in the container (if this says "no such container", run `docker container ls` and use the name of whatever container most closely matches the `backend_development` image).
 Just like exiting a Pipenv shell, you can exit the container by pressing `Ctrl+D` (which sends the "end of transmission" / EOF character).
     - You might want to add an alias for this command so it is easier to run (e.g. `echo 'alias courses-backend="docker exec -it backend_development_1 /bin/bash"' >> ~/.zshrc && source ~/.zshrc`).
 Then you can just run `courses-backend` from any directory to connect to the Docker container from which you will run the server (assuming `courses-compose` is already running in another terminal).
-4. Once you have a shell open in the container, you can continue running the rest of the commands in this README (except you can skip `pipenv install --dev` since that has already been done for you).
+4. Once you have a shell open in the container, you can continue running the rest of the commands in the [Setting Up the Backend](#setting-up-the-backend) section of this README (except you can skip `pipenv install --dev` since that has already been done for you).
     1. Remember to run `pipenv shell` (to open a [Pipenv] shell inside of a [docker container] shell inside of your computer's shell!).
 Note that the `/backend` directory inside the container is automatically synced with the `backend` directory on your host machine (from which you ran `docker-compose --profile=dev up`).
 5. There's just one last complication.
 Due to some annoying details of Docker networking, you have to expose the server on IP address `0.0.0.0` inside the container, rather than `127.0.0.1` or `localhost` as is default (otherwise the server won't be accessible from outside of the container).
 To do this, instead of running `python manage.py runserver`, run `python manage.py runserver 0.0.0.0:8000`.
 In `Dockerfile.dev`, we automatically alias the command `runserver` to the latter, so in the container shell (in `/backend`, as is default) you can simply run the command `runserver` (no `python manage.py` necessary).